innochainlab/Battery-trade-analysis/README.md

 # Battery-trade-analysis
 Python analysis of France-Asia battery trade with interactive visualizations.
-Showcases trade flows, enterprise size, and trends for macro and industrial insights.
+Showcases trade flows, investments in innovation, and trends for macro and industrial insights.
 This repository demonstrates Python skills applied to international trade data.

 # Focus